raspberrypilearning/python_scrolling/en/step_4.md

 title: Conditionals
 ---

-Here is how conditionals are used in the example skiing project:
+Here is how conditionals are used in the example skiing project to see if the player has touched an obstacle:

 ```python
   mouse_colour = color(get(mouse_x, mouse_y))